Ivan Ljubičić: Early years and juniors

 Ljubičić was born in Banja Luka, at the time SR Bosnia and Herzegovina, SFR Yugoslavia to a Bosnian Croat father, Marko, and a Bosniak mother, Hazira (née Beganović).
 He started playing tennis as a child in 1988, and he soon won his first local awards as a junior.
 In May 1992, because of the war in Bosnia and Herzegovina, the family left Banja Luka, and Ivan, his mother and his brother moved to Opatija, Croatia, while his father was unable to leave.
 In November 1992, they were reunited and moved to Rijeka.
-Soon after, in April 1993, Ljubičić went to a tennis club in Moncalieri near Torino, Italy.
+Soon after, in April 1993, Ljubičić went to a tennis club in Moncalieri near Turin, Italy.
 During the next three years, Ljubičić grew into a promising prospect.

 1995

 He decided to play for Croatia and in 1995 won his first junior championship, becoming the Croatian under-16 champion.
 The same year, he won his first ATP points and played for the Croatian team in the Winter Cup (European under-16 indoors championship).
 Pairing up with Željko Krajan, he won the Orange Bowl (the unofficial world under-16 championship).